 - There is very little shade in Pompeii so make sure you have dressed appropriately and have sun protection.

 - Wear comfortable shoes suitable for lots of walking on worn-out, bumpy paths.

 - The site is free to visit the first Sunday of every month.
 While going at this time can save you some cash, it is also one of the busiest times to visit the ruins.

 - If you decide against taking one of the Pompeii guided tours, make sure to pick up a map and guide booklet at one of the entrances.

 - Buy your tickets in advance through the archaeological site's online ticketing service to avoid waiting in a long queue and look out for Pompeii tours that offer a 'skip the line' ticket.

 - Buy a Campania Atrecard which will give you access to Pompeii and various other tourist attractions and museums in the region along with free public transport to and from the sites of interest.
 It is valid for three days from when you first use it and the first three sites are free with large discounts occuring from the fourth onwards.
 You can find out more information about the Campania Artecard here.

-With so many incredible, historically-fascinating sites to explore in the ruins of Pompeii, including the forum, the amphitheatre and the Temple of Apollo, it is no wonder that the ruins are the highlight of many visitors' trips to Italy.
+With so many incredible, historically-fascinating sites to explore in the ruins of Pompeii, including the forum, the amphitheatre and the Temple of Apollo, it is no wonder that the ruins will be the highlight of your Italy tour.
 The expansive archaeological site is one of the most impressive in the world and wandering around its ancient streets and crumbling ruins is an unforgettable experience.
 Whether you opt to take one of the Pompeii tours or decide to explore its wealth of wonders at your own leisure, a visit to Pompeii will certainly never fail to astonish.

 *Note: Prices are as of March 2019